ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/methodological_specification.md

-When using the SML code, it will automatically assign adjusted return (ar), predicted value (pv), auxiliary predicted value (apv) and standardising factor (sf) based on the column names in the input dataframe.
+When using the SML code, it will automatically assign adjusted return (ar), predicted value (pv), auxiliary predicted value (apv) and standardising factor (sf) based on the column names of the inputs.
 Please see User notes for further explanations.

 Unless otherwise noted, fields must not contain Null values.
 All other